MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 Microsoft Search and the semantic index support the exclusion of SharePoint online content from the tenant-level index only.
 There's no option to exclude results from Microsoft Search only or the semantic index only; actions apply to both at the same time.

+> [!NOTE]
-N.B.
-Files created or uploaded to the site after this change will not be processed by a number of Purview solutions, such as Data Loss Prevention, Auto Labelling and eDiscovery.
+> Files created or uploaded to the site after this change will not be processed by a number of Purview solutions, such as Data Loss Prevention, Auto Labelling and eDiscovery.

 ## Configuring Item insights